nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User request to list of existing tags
+2. AddressBook shows a list of existing tags
+3. User request to change the tag name of an existing tag
+4. AddressBook changes the tag name of this existing tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+3a.
+The given key value cannot be found in the list of existing tags

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements